 A home equity loan in which the borrower is not required to make payments.
 The homeowner must be at least 62 years old.
 A reverse mortgage accrues interest and does not have to be repaid until the homeowner dies or moves out of the house.
 The Federal Housing Administration calls it an HECM, for home equity conversion mortgage.

 Not only for the desperate

-"Years past, financial planners didn't view reverse mortgages as a planning tool," says Johnson, who recently co-authored a study discussing the growing importance of reverse mortgages in retirement.
+"Years past, financial planners didn't view reverse mortgages as a planning tool," says Johnson, who co-authored a study discussing the growing importance of reverse mortgages in retirement.
 "It was viewed as a last resort and they assumed that the only people that do reverse mortgages are people that are desperate.
 Clearly that's not the case, and I think they are starting to view it differently now."